-Here at Drug Rehab Services, we feel that it is impossible to continue our mission without acknowledging and shedding light on the role of systemic racism in addiction, substance abuse treatment, and recovery in America.
-It is nothing new and is a pervasive element of an already horrific scourge.
+Here at Addicted.org, we feel that it is impossible to continue our mission without acknowledging and shedding light on the role of systemic racism in addiction, substance use treatment, and recovery in America.
+It is nothing new and is a pervasive element of an already horrific public health issue.
+On top of this, the COVID pandemic significantly strained the substance use treatment system, impacting Black lives

 Fighting against addiction, we naturally find ourselves in alignment with all efforts that strengthen the human spirit and seek to end hatred, discrimination, and suffering.
 We support Black Lives Matter and its goal to improve black people's lives by ending systemic racism and the ongoing violence against black communities.